 What is dating?

 To different people, “dating” denotes different things, especially across generations.
-I define dating as meeting new people one at a time to be in a relationship later.
+I define dating as meeting new people once a time to be in a relationship later.

 The relationship may be sexual, but it is not required.
 It could be serious or lighthearted, straight or gay, monogamous or open, and short or long-term.

-It’s crucial to realise that dating abuse can happen in any type of intimate relationship.
+It’s crucial to realize that dating abuse can happen in any intimate relationship.

 What are the types of dating?

 Dates are described in a variety of ways.
-Whatever you choose to name it a date or not, I want you to understand and be at ease in whatever connection you’re in.
+Whether you name it a date or not, I want you to understand and be at ease in whatever connection you’re in.

-You and your partner should accept the same definition for your relationship, regardless of the label you choose.
+You and your partner should accept the same definition for your relationship, regardless of your chosen label.